dotlin-org/dotlin/README.md

 ## Disclaimer

-Dotlin is not associated with the Kotlin Foundation.
+Dotlin is not associated with JetBrains or the Kotlin Foundation.